Viemsol/ConDev/README.md

-# ConDev
+# ConnectedDevices
-BLE connected devices, FW,HW,SW
+This repo contain Firmware, hardware ,software and mechanical design for BLE based connected devices